dqops/dqo/docs/dqo-concepts/index.md

     For example, a table *fact_global_sales* that aggregates sales fact rows from multiple countries can be tested for each country.
     A column that identifies a country must be present in the table and data grouping must be configured.

-    Data grouping allows detecting data quality issues for groups of rows loaded by different data streams or received from different sources.
+    Data grouping allows detecting data quality issues for groups of rows loaded by different data streams, different data pipelines, or received from different vendors or departments.

 - **[Data storage](./data-storage/data-storage.md)**